Ahmad bin Yahya

 Ahmad bin Yahya Hamidaddin (Note: أحمد بن يحيى حميد الدين) (18 June 1891 – 19 September 1962) was the penultimate king of the Kingdom of Yemen, who reigned from 1948 to 1962.
 His full name and title was H.M. al-Nasir-li-Dinullah Ahmad bin al-Mutawakkil 'Alallah Yahya, Imam and Commander of the Faithful, and King of the Mutawakkilite Kingdom of the Yemen.

-Ahmad's ruthless, arbitrary and inconsistent rule made him the subject of a coup attempt, frequent assassination attempts and eventually led to the downfall of the kingdom shortly after his death.
-His enemies ranged from ambitious family members to forward-looking pan-Arabists and Republicans and from them he was given the name "Ahmad the devil."
-He remained surprisingly popular among his subjects, particularly the northern tribesmen from whom he had the name "Big Turban".
-For his remarkable ability to narrowly escape numerous assassination attempts, he was known as al-Djinn.
+Ahmad's controversial rule led to an attempted coup, assassination attempts, and the downfall of the kingdom shortly after his death.
+His opponents included ambitious family members, pan-Arabists, and Republicans, who derided him as "Ahmad the Devil."
+However, he remained popular among his northern subjects from whom he was known as "Big Turban.
+After escaping several assassination attempts, he was known as al-Djinn.

-Like his father, Ahmad was profoundly conservative, but nevertheless forged alliances with the Soviet Union, China and Nasserist Egypt, all of which provided economic and military aid to the kingdom.
-These alliances were largely driven by his desire to expel the British from southern Yemen and recover the territory of the Aden Protectorate as part of "Greater Yemen".
-In the end, he turned against Egypt and the Soviet Union, both of which after his death supported a republican coup against his son and successor.
+Like his father, Ahmad was conservative, but nevertheless forged alliances with the Soviet Union, China and Nasserist Egypt.
+These alliances were motivated by his desire to expel the British from southern Yemen and recover the territory of the Aden Protectorate as part of "Greater Yemen.
+In the end, he turned against Egypt and the Soviet Union, both of which supported a republican coup against his son and successor.

 HM the Imam riding round the arena after the end of the Victory Day celebration in Taiz.